 - If English is not a student’s first language, then that student must demonstrate sufficient knowledge of English (TOEFL (iBT) 61+, IELTS 6.0, OR PYU test B2+).
 (Note: Students exempt from English testing requirements are passport holders of Australia, Canada, Ireland, New Zealand, the United Kingdom and the United States.)

 - Students with a TOEFL (iBT) score below 61 or an IELTS score below 6.0 are required to study full-time in Payap’s Intensive English Program until they pass the advanced level or score above a B2 on Payap’s English Entrance Examination (TOEFL format).

-- Students within Thailand may submit a TOEFL or IELTS result or they may take the Payap English Admissions Test (PEAT).
-For more information regarding the Payap English Admissions Test, click here.
+- Students within Thailand may submit a TOEFL or IELTS result or they may take the Payap English admissions test (Oxford Online Placement Test – OOPT ).
+For more information regarding the English Test (OOPT), click here.

 - To have your TOEFL score sent to Payap University, use code number 5948 when indicating the institution that should receive your score.

 Admission Requirements For Graduate Programs in the International College

 Graduate Students should contact the individual departments or International Admissions for entrance requirements.
 For information on applying, click here or contact the Admissions Office (International programs) located on the ground floor (Room PC101) of Pentecost Building.